 Introducing rats to each other

 Pet rats should be housed together from a young age and should ideally be siblings.
-They should be kept in small same-sex groups and are perfectly happy without the opposite sex.
+They should be kept in pairs or small same-sex groups and are perfectly happy without the opposite sex.
+If you do keep your rats in mixed pairs or groups, make sure all males are neutered to prevent unwanted litters.

 Remember:

-• You should only breed rats if you've already found good homes for all the pups.
+- You should only breed rats if you've already found or are certain you can find good homes for all the pups.

-When adult rats who don't know each other are housed together there will be a period of high aggression, but this shouldn't last long and should drop once they establish a dominance relationship.
+When adult rats who don't know each other are housed together there will be a period of high aggression, but this shouldn't last long and should drop once they get used to each other and establish a dominance relationship.

 Fighting between cage-mates is rare, but you can spot it when: